Joliet Catholic Academy: Academics

 A college preparatory high school, JCA places students in different academic programs based on their middle school grades, scores on the incoming freshmen placement exam, and scores on other applicable exams.
 The main academic levels include Accelerated/ Honors, Upper College Prep, and College Prep.
 Students may also opt to take Advanced Placement (AP) and Dual Credit courses through Joliet Junior College, and may qualify for the Honors Program, Academic Resource Center, or "Degree-in-Three" program through the University of St. Francis.

 In terms of Advanced Placement (AP) courses, the school offers Biology, Chemistry, Physics, U.S. History, Government and Politics, Spanish, French, and European History.
 The school also offers two courses in AP English and AP Calculus.
 Dual credit options include Pre-Calculus, Statistics, Psychology 2, and English.

 Athletics

 The men's teams at the school are referred to as the Hilltoppers, the same named used by the former Joliet Catholic High School, while the girls teams retain the name used by St. Francis Academy; the Angels.
-The school is a member of the East Suburban Catholic Conference.
+The school is a member of the Chicago Catholic League and Girls Catholic Athletic Conference.

 The school sponsors teams for men and women in basketball, cross country, golf, soccer, tennis, track and field, volleyball, wrestling, and bass fishing.
 Men also compete in baseball and football, while women also compete in softball, competitive dance, and cheerleading.

 The football team host home games at Joliet Memorial Stadium.

 The following teams have finished in the top four of their respective state championship series sponsored by the IHSA: